-I've also heard that some people think I was Ceaușescu's photographer, which is weird, as I don't have any pictures of him.
-I just happened to work in the centre of Bucharest, in a tower-like building overlooking one of the main boulevards, which made it easy to take pictures whenever something was going down.
+I’ve also heard that some people think I was Ceaușescu’s photographer, which is weird, because I don’t have any pictures of him.
+I just happened to work in the center of Bucharest, in a tower-like building overlooking one of the main boulevards, which made it easy to take pictures whenever something was going down.

 How did you get hold of a camera and film?

-My dad was a famous gynaecologist and whenever he went on congresses outside Romania he'd bring back films for me.
-They were very expensive so I could only afford to buy ten films at a time with my salary.
-He bought me my first camera in Vienna.
-I did all the processing at my father's house, where I also kept my films.
-If the police would have searched my house, all they would have found would be a film that had "Romania vs Germany Handball Game" written on it, containing 34 pictures of the handball game.
+My dad was a famous gynaecologist, and whenever he went on congresses outside of Romania he’d bring back film for me.
+The film was very expensive, so I could only afford ten rolls at a time with my salary.
+He bought me my first camera in Vienna, and I did all the processing at his house, where I also kept my film.
+If the police had searched my house, all they would have found was a roll that had ”Romania vs Germany Handball Game” written on it, containing 34 pictures of the handball game.

 1988.
-Hipsters in the communist days wore jeans and branded sneakers, like Nikes and Pumas, which sailors brought back from the West, along with vinyl records that were duplicated on to tape at an amazing speed.
+Hipsters in the communist days wore jeans and branded sneakers, which sailors brought back from the West, along with vinyl records that were duplicated on tape at an amazing speed.

 1981.
 The 1972 Davis Cup final between the US and Romania was held in Bucharest.
-The Romanians, having been drilled with "You must win, you must win" for months, lost, probably due to extensive mental pressure.
-Ten years later, policemen guarding sport competitions would sometimes get so bored that they'd undress and lie in the sun, with their guns at hand.
+The Romanians, having been drilled with “You must win, you must win” for months, lost, probably due to extensive mental pressure.
+Ten years later, policemen guarding sport competitions would sometimes get so bored that they’d undress and lie in the sun with their guns in their hands.

 1987.
-You weren't allowed to travel outside the country as a tourist, so all holidays took place locally, in the mountains or by the seaside.
-Some would travel there by bike, others by car, and would use their vehicles as all-inclusive hotels where they'd eat, sleep, smoke and, if they got lucky, bring a girl.
+You weren’t allowed to travel outside the country as a tourist, so all holidays took place locally, in the mountains or by the seaside.
+Some would travel by bike, others by car.
+Those who drove would use their vehicles as all-inclusive hotels where they’d eat, sleep, smoke, and, if they got lucky, bring a girl.

 1980.
 People waiting in line for football tickets.
 The games were pretty tame as the fans were careful not to draw attention to themselves.
 Whenever Romania played against another country, the local crowd was separated from the foreign one by security forces.

 1985.
 Cars were expensive and there was a seven-year waiting list to get one.
-There wasn't much choice of car brands either; most were Romanian Dacias, which would always let you down in the middle of the road.
-To save on petrol, only cars with even number plates were allowed to drive during the weekend, and cars with uneven ones during the week.
-If you didn't have a garage, your car would be left to hibernate in the winter snow for months until spring arrived to uncover it, all rusty.
+There wasn’t much choice of car brands either—most were Romanian Dacias, which often broke down in the middle of the road.
+To save gas, only cars with even-numbered plates were allowed to drive during the weekend, and cars with uneven ones during the week.
+If you didn’t have a garage, your car would be left to hibernate in the winter snow for months until spring arrived to uncover it.

 1986.
-Ceaușescu visited China and North Korea in 1971 and came back with the megalomaniac desire of having hundreds of thousands of people shouting his name.
-From then on, the parades became national compulsory entertainment, for which people arrived in busloads from all over Romania.
+Ceaușescu visited China and North Korea in 1971 and came back with the megalomaniacal desire of having hundreds of thousands of people shout his name.
+From then on, the parades became required national entertainment, and people arrived in busloads from all over Romania.
 Eventually, these spectacles took place at every festivity.
-For example, at the start of the school year, pupils would wait for Ceaușescu in the sun for up to nine hours and more often than not he wouldn't show up.
-The specially selected children would be kept in quarantine for days to make sure Ceaușescu wouldn't be exposed to any flu virus.
+For example, at the start of the school year, selected pupils would wait for Ceaușescu in the sun for up to nine hours.
+More often than not, he wouldn’t show up.
+The chosen children would be kept in quarantine for days beforehand to make sure Ceaușescu wasn't exposed to any viruses.

 1989.
-Chickens would often weigh less than a half a pound and were smaller than pigeons.
+Chickens often weighed less than a half a pound and were smaller than pigeons.
 There was always a food shortage.
 Outside Bucharest, finding bread was a real problem.
-To get bread in Bucharest you had to start queueing at the break of day.
-Meat wasn't sold at all, unless you knew the right people.
+To get bread in Bucharest you had to get in line at the break of day.
+Meat wasn’t sold at all, unless you knew the right people.